techreturners/book-manager-with-swagger-java-docker-gcp-lab/README.md

-# 📖 Minimalist Book Manager API
+# Building and Deploying a Java application with Docker

 ## Introduction
-This is a starter repository for the Minimalist Book Manager API demonstrating basic use of SpringFox and SpringFox Swagger UI to produce Swagger API documentation.
+This repository is designed to guide you through containerising a Spring boot application using [Docker](https://www.docker.com/).

+It also covers instructions for deploying your containerised application to Amazon Web Services.

+The application itself is a sample Java Spring book manager API that allows users to manage books.

+If you have created your own Java Spring API, the instructions here can also be utilised to containerise and deploy your own application 🙌

 ### Pre-Requisites
 - Java SE Development Kit 11
 - Maven

-### Technologies & Dependencies
-- Spring Boot
-- Spring Web
-- SpringFox
-- springfox-swagger-ui
-- H2 Database
-- mysql-connector-java
-- Lombok
-- Spring Data JPA
+For deployment you'll also need:

+- An Amazon AWS account

-### How to Get Started
+## How to Get Started

-- Fork this repo to your Github and then clone the forked version of this repo
+1. Fork this repo to your Github and then clone the forked version of this repo

-### Main Entry Point
-- The Main Entry Point for the application is: [BookmanagerApplication.java](src/main/java/com/techreturners/bookmanager/BookmanagerApplication.java)

-### Running the Unit Tests
-- You can run the unit tests in IntelliJ, or you can go to your terminal and inside the root of this directory, run:

-`mvn test`

-### Externalising Configuration - application.properties and Spring Profiles

-- An example structure for Spring Profiles can be viewed in the [resources directory](src/main/resources).
+2. Work through the activities in the activities folder starting with [Activity 1](./activities/activity_1.md).